openstack/openstack-manuals/doc/config-reference/source/tables/nova-filter_scheduler.rst

        Multiplier used for weighing free disk space.
 Negative numbers mean to stack vs spread.

        This option is only used by the FilterScheduler and its subclasses; if you use a different scheduler, this option has no effect.
-Also note that this setting only affects scheduling if the 'ram' weigher is enabled.
+Also note that this setting only affects scheduling if the 'disk' weigher is enabled.

        Possible values: